Baby Development and Care: A Guide to the First 6 Months

 Stimulating Activities

-• Interactive Play: Use rattles, soft toys, and colorful objects to engage your baby’s senses.
+Interactive Play: Keep rattles, soft toys, and colorful objects handy to stimulate your baby’s senses

-While every baby develops at their own pace, consult your pediatrician if you notice:
+All babies grow at their own pace, and although it’s important to consult your pediatrician if you notice:

 Conclusion